Mictronics/readsb/README-json.md

 ## stats.json

-This file contains statistics about dump1090's operations.
+This file contains statistics about readsb operations.

 There are 5 top level keys: "latest", "last1min", "last5min", "last15min", "total".
 Each key has statistics for a different period, defined by the "start" and "end" subkeys:

- * "total" covers the entire period from when dump1090 was started up to the current time
+ * "total" covers the entire period from when readsb was started up to the current time
  * "last1min" covers a recent 1-minute period.
 This may be up to 1 minute out of date (i.e. "end" may be up to 1 minute old).
  * "last5min" covers a recent 5-minute period.
 As above, this may be up to 1 minute out of date.
  * "last15min" covers a recent 15-minute period.
 As above, this may be up to 1 minute out of date.